“What if Duke Ellington, Tom Waits, Carlos Gardel and Charlie Haden met at a kebab kiosk somewhere in rural Finland?”

 The third Gourmet album Cosmopolitan Sideshow was a result of new material written during 2006–2010.
 Released in November 2011, the album received five-star reviews and was nominated for the Emma Award in the Jazz Album of the Year category.
 To support the release of the album Gourmet toured Finland and played their first gigs in Austria, Belgium, Estonia and Bimhuis in Amsterdam.
 One of the highlights of this period included the Jazz au Chellah 2013 perfomance in Rabat, Morocco with the Bnet Houariyat group from Marrakech.

 After cutting their fourth album En garde in September 2016 Gourmet played at several international festivals in 2017–18: twice in Germany, twice in France and for the first time in Hungary.

 En garde was released in April 2018 to rave reviews.
 Following the release of the album Gourmet played at some high profile Finnish jazz festivals such as Raahen Rantajatsit, Pori Jazz and Flame Jazz Cruise.
 In 2019 Gourmet played a 8-gig tour of Finland, their first gig in Norway (Vossa Jazz) and a few prominent festivals in Finland.

-In November 2019 Gourmet makes its first tour of France (Lyon, Paris, Reims, Strasbourg) and the Netherlands (Bimhuis, Amsterdam).
+In November 2019 Gourmet played its first tour of France (Lyon, Paris, Reims, Strasbourg) and second appearance at Bimhuis in Amsterdam.